learn-co-curriculum/js-jquery-basics-lab/README.md

 ## Intro

 Somehow, through a magic fortune cookie, you traveled back in time.
 You're back in high school and have a big math test to take.
 Your teacher told you you can do math on anything but an actual TI-83.
 Most of your classmates will just bring a pencil and paper, but you're smarter than that.
-You're going to build a calculator app which doesn't break your teachers rule, and still helps you get and A on that test.
+You're going to build a calculator app which doesn't break your teachers rule, and still helps you get an A on that test.

 ## Instructions